Rogan josh is an aromatic lamb dish of Persian origin, and is one of the most famous dishes from the Kashmiri cuisine.

 Rogan josh was brought to Kashmir by the Mughals and is a dish that is centuries old.
 It is a staple of Kashmiri cuisine and is one of the main dishes of the Kashmiri feast called a wazwan.
 In its original form, it would have been made with mutton or more likely goat.
-If you can get goat, this is a good recipe to try it on.
+If you can get goat meat, this is a good recipe to try it on.
 You will need to extend the cooking time a little, as goat is tougher than lamb.
 It can also be drier so you may need to add some water during the main cooking period.

 It is also a restaurant staple.
 I would be surprised if I went into an Indian restaurant and it wasn’t on the menu.
-In fact, if it wasn’t on the menu it would suggest to me that perhaps the restaurant may have something going for it.

-This home cooked version is more robust than the normal restaurant fare.
+This home-cooked version is more robust than the normal restaurant fare.
 Do warn your guests that the whole spices are not meant to be eaten.

 It is important to use Kashmiri chilli powder because of the colouring it gives and the mildness of its taste.
 A good rogan josh has a distinctive red colour.